Akadil/42-Python-bootcamp/README.md

 - Ex 05 - **Create a class Bank with all relevant functionality**
   - The goals of this exercise is to discover new built-in functions and deepen your class manipulation and to be aware of possibility to modify instanced objects.
-In this exercise you learn how to modify or add attributes to an object.